Blog

 What Foodservice Procurement Actually Means

 Foodservice procurement covers the full system behind how a restaurant buys.
-That includes supplier relationships, contract structure, pricing benchmarks, food cost inflation protections, manufacturer programs, rebates, compliance, and ongoing review.
+That includes supplier relationships, contract structure, pricing benchmarks, food costs inflation protections, manufacturer programs, rebates, compliance, and ongoing review.

 Chains have treated procurement this way for years because they know small pricing differences add up fast across locations and over time.